imogenkinsman/jademcgough.github.io/_drafts/2017-10-10-leetcode-roman-to-integer.md

 Problem: [Roman to Integer](https://leetcode.com/problems/roman-to-integer/)

-My first attempt is O(n), which I doubt I could beat in terms of complexity.
+My first attempt is O(n) (runs in 182ms), which I doubt I could beat in terms of complexity.

 ```ruby
 def roman_to_int(s)